prerana1821/moonshot-ecommerce/README.md

 - Header (DONE)
 - Footer (DONE)
 - Create 100 entries for categories in database using faker.
 (DONE)
 - This is a paginated list where only 6 categories are visible at a time.
+(DONE)
 - Users can mark the categories that they are interested in.
+(DONE)
 - Users should be able to see what categories they selected when they logout and login again.
+(DONE)